 - (SAMHSA) Helpline 1-(800)-662–4357

-Quitting an addiction is difficult, yet with proper treatment and guidance, it is possible.
-At Avenues Recovery, we offer a variety of treatment programs and resources geared to help you get back to your best self.
-If you or someone you know is struggling with meth addiction, reach out to us and our professionals will be there to guide you.
+Quitting a meth addiction and recovering from a meth overdose is difficult, yet with proper treatment and guidance, it is possible.
+At Avenues Recovery, we offer a variety of treatment programs and resources to help you get back to your best self.
+If you or someone you know is struggling with meth addiction, contact Avenues Recovery and our professionals will be there to guide you.
 Start your journey to recovery today!